 Two forms must be presented by an applicant.
 One should be a valid government-issued ID (military ID, passport, state ID, driver’s license), which bears a complete physical description or the signature and photograph of the applicant.
-The second ID should bear the signature as well as preprinted legal name of the applicant.
+The second ID should bear the signature as well as the preprinted legal name of the applicant.
 All IDs should match the name on the mail label on the CIB, the registration confirmation notice as well as the examination registration form.

 A missed appointment is incurred for failure to supply the needed identification at the time of the exam without prior notice to PSI.
 The exam cannot be taken by the applicant and the registration fee is forfeited.

 No reference material can be brought since the exam is closed book.
 Candidates should bring a calculator that is non-programmable, silent and battery-operated.
 It cannot have a keyboard with alphabets or have paper-tape printing capabilities.

 Books and notes cannot be brought, nor are children, purses, pagers or cell phones.
 No drinking, eating or smoking is permitted in the exam center.
 Candidates are not allowed to leave the building during the exam.